NeryCaballero/REST-API-flask/README.md

-# REST-API-flask
+# Introduction to REST-API-flask

-Simple REST API created on Python using flask.
+**VERY** Simple REST API created on Python using flask.
 Running on localhost port 5000.

 ## Objective: